dmorreale/twilio-socer/README.md

 	test - Custom arrow on the select box
 	Customized error notifications
 	functionality of the sign-up form - needs to re-direct after submission - probably needs to be adjusted on the form's end or we need to look at the api

+	the sliding images are not all the same size...

 Outstanding chart issues: